fukugit/example-fontawesome-in-sass-with-webpack/README.md

 <br/>

-The followoing is that it available and unavailable for this project to do.
+The followoing is that it is available and unavailable for this project to do.

 | Things to do                                | Available or not |
 | ------------------------------------------- | ---------------- |